ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

     loader = DataLoader() # Takes care of finding and reading yaml, json and ini files passwords = dict(vault_pass='secret')

-    # Instantiate our ResultCallback for handling results as they come in, Ansible expects this to be one of it's main display outlets
+    # Instantiate our ResultCallback for handling results as they come in.
+Ansible expects this to be one of its main display outlets
     results_callback = ResultCallback()

     # create inventory, use path to host config file as source or hosts in a comma separated string